neuvector/docs/user/pages/05.policy/13.usingcrd/docs.md

 The sample CRD below has two parts:

 1. The first part is a NvClusterSecurityRule for the group named containers:
 The target for this NvClusterSecurityRule is all containers.
 It has an ingress policy that does not allow any external connections (outside your cluster) to ssh into your containers.
 It also denies all containers from using the ssh process.
 This defined global behavior applies to all containers.

-2. The second part is a NvSecurityRule for a alpine services:
+2. The second part is a NvSecurityRule for alpine services:
 The target is a service called nv.alpine.default in the 'default' namespace.
 Because it belongs to the all containers, it will inherit the above network policy and process rule.
 It also adds rules that don't not allow connections of HTTP traffic through port 80 to an external network.
 Also it not allow the running of the scp process.

 Note that for service nv.alpine.default (defined as nv.xxx.yyy where xxx is the service name like alpine, yyy is the namespace like default) we can define policy mode that it is set to.
 Here it is defined as Protect mode (blocking all abnormal activity).